informational alert

-1. A. Changes to or establishment of a parking meter district is initiated at the sole discretion of the City Traffic Engineer.
+1. A. Changes to or establishment of a parking meter district is initiated at the sole discretion of the City Administrator.

-2. B. Before expanding or establishing a new parking meter district on public-right-of-way, the City Traffic Engineer must conduct a public hearing on the proposed meter district.
-All properties within 400 feet of and all City recognized neighborhood and business associations within 1000 feet of the proposed meter district shall be mailed notice of the public hearing at least 20 days prior to the hearing.
+2. B. Before expanding or establishing a new parking meter district on public-right-of-way, the City Administrator will conduct a public hearing on the proposed meter district.
+All properties within 400 feet of and all City-recognized neighborhood and business associations within 1000 feet of the proposed meter district will be mailed notice of the public hearing at least 20 days prior to the hearing.

-4. D. The City Traffic Engineer may consider the following factors when determining a parking meter district boundary:
+4. D. The City Administrator may consider the following factors when determining a parking meter district boundary:

 1. 1.
 The amount of area presently under parking sign controls.